 We’ve talked about Discovery before.
-I wanted to take a second to approach the more philosophical side of the topic.
+I wanted to take a second to approach the philosophical side of the topic.

 In Plato’s Republic, we find the “Allegory of the Cave.”
 Long story short, it’s a little parable he uses to describe education.
-It’s a little cynical, and the upshot is: Your education is no more than an attempt by your gray matter to make sense of shadows on the wall of a cave in which you are imprisoned, the shadows themselves created in the least precise possible way, and by people who could not care less about helping you find truth.
+It’s a little cynical, and the upshot is: Your education is no more than an attempt by your gray matter to make sense of shadows on the walla cave in which you are imprisoned, the shadows themselves created in the least precise possible way, and by people who could not care less about helping you find truth.

 Plato, of course, characterizes himself and his philosopher buddies as brave explorers who break out of the cave and live in the sunlight, where philosophers can see things as they truly are.
 Kind of like those unofficial half days toward the end of senior year.
 You know what I’m talking about.